RaviTambade/TFLdotNET/notes/cs/Reflection.md

 # Reflection

+Reflection in .NET is a powerful mechanism that allows you to inspect and manipulate metadata of types, methods, properties, and other program elements at runtime.
+While it's not typically the first tool you reach for during refactoring, it can be incredibly useful in certain scenarios:

+1. **Dependency Injection (DI)**: During refactoring, you might be restructuring your codebase to use dependency injection.
+Reflection can help in scanning assemblies for types and automatically registering them with the DI container without explicitly specifying each dependency.

+2. **Automated Code Analysis and Refactoring Tools**: Reflection can be used by automated code analysis and refactoring tools to examine code and suggest or perform refactorings.
+For example, tools can analyze method signatures, find method invocations, and suggest changes to improve code quality.

+3. **Code Generation**: Reflection can be used to generate code dynamically during refactoring.
+For instance, if you're splitting a monolithic class into smaller classes, reflection can help automate the generation of new classes and members based on specific criteria.

+4. **Dynamic Loading and Unloading of Assemblies**: If you're refactoring a large application into smaller modules or microservices, reflection can aid in dynamically loading and unloading assemblies at runtime based on configuration or user input.

+5. **Migration to New APIs**: Reflection can help identify and update code that uses deprecated APIs during refactoring.
+By inspecting assemblies for types and methods that are marked obsolete, you can automatically refactor the code to use the recommended alternatives.

+6. **Aspect-Oriented Programming (AOP)**: During refactoring, you might introduce aspects such as logging, caching, or error handling to existing code.
+Reflection can facilitate the application of these aspects by dynamically intercepting method calls and injecting the required behavior.

+7. **Reflection-based Testing**: Reflection can be used to automate testing during refactoring.
+For example, you can dynamically discover and execute test methods based on naming conventions or attributes, reducing the manual effort required to maintain test suites.

+8. **Configuration and Settings Management**: Reflection can assist in refactoring code related to configuration and settings management.
+You can use reflection to dynamically read and write configuration values from configuration files or other sources, making the code more flexible and maintainable.

+While reflection provides powerful capabilities, it's essential to use it judiciously during refactoring, as it can introduce complexity and performance overhead.
+Additionally, reflection-based code may be less statically typed and more prone to runtime errors, so thorough testing is crucial.

 Reflection is a feature of .NET to write code that can examine and modify other pieces of code dynamically is quite a useful power.
 Using reflection, you can, for instance, load a class dynamically from an Assembly, test whether a given type has a specific member, and even create code dynamically.

 A program reflects on itself when it extracts metadata from its assemblies, then uses it to modify its own behavior or inform the user.
-You can compare Reflection to C++RTTI (Runtime Type Information), except that it has a much wider swath of capabilities.
+You can compare Reflection to C++ RTTI (Runtime Type Information), except that it has a much wider swath of capabilities.
 When you write a C# program that uses reflection, you can use either the TypeOf operator or the GetType() method to get the object’s type.

 Several important tools make use of reflection to enable their working.
 One example is unit test frameworks, which use reflection to identify test classes and methods marked with the necessary attributes.